How to open a bank account in the US as a non-resident

 Accounts are entirely digital, so you can make payments, convert currencies and check your balance right from your phone or laptop.

 The exact features of a Wise account will vary a little based on where in the world you are – however, Wise accounts are available from all but a small handful of unsupported countries.
-And wherever you are, with Wise Multi-Currency Account you’ll get US bank details including an account and routing number, to receive local USD payments.
+And wherever you are, with a Wise Account you’ll get US bank details including an account and routing number, to receive local USD payments.
+Learn more here: Wise USD account.

 Customers in most countries can also get a linked Wise debit card for easy spending around the world.